 What’s really wild is that the population of the entire Tokyo Metro area, including neighboring suburbs, is nearly three times the city itself — 37 million.

 Before booking your flight, be sure you actually understand what the weather in Japan will be like when you’re there.
-This country has four very different seasons, and the climate varies quite a bit from north to south.
+This country experiences the four common seasons, and the climate varies quite a bit from north to south.

-- Autumn: Beautiful fall foliage and comfortable temperatures, early fall can see typhoons.
+• Autumn: Beautiful fall foliage and comfortable temperatures, early fall can see typhoons.
+We think autumn in Japan is the best time to visit!

 Related: For an in-depth guide on the seasonal weather patterns and other factors, check out our complete guide on the best time to visit Japan.